aid8/Ascension/README.md

         Purpose: Delete the House from the database if house population is zero

         Function: GetHouseData()
-        Parameters: HouseID
+        Parameters: HouseID, Type
-        Purpose: Retrieve the data stored in House object
+        Purpose: Retrieve the data stored in House object, or returns query's result if Type is equal to 1

         Function: GetHouses()
         Parameters: